captainepoch/marvelapp/ARCHITECTURE.md

 adjusting some values or making mathematical operations.
 The View does not have to handle this kind of operations.

-The View then will handle the data accordingly to the State type (Success or Failure), providing the user with a View filled with the information according with each case.
+The View will handle the data accordingly to the Either type received by the UseCase, providing a model that the View can understand to show the information.

 ### Concurrency

-For being able to retrive information from a REST API the framework used for creating and managing background jobs has been Kotlin's Coroutines.
+For being able to retrieve information from a REST API the framework used for creating and managing background jobs has been Kotlin's Coroutines.

 This new framework provides an easy way to create Jobs, being able to have